 Is the job likely to be challenging or time-consuming?

 The more info you include, the easier it’ll be for your house cleaner to price up the job and make you an offer.
 Plus, they’ll refer to the info in your listing when they arrive to complete the task.

 A cleaning contractor’s hourly rate depends on a lot of factors, like location, skill, demand, and experience.
-A standard hourly rate for cleaners in the UK is anywhere from £10-£20 per hour.
+A standard hourly rate for cleaners in the United States is anywhere from $75-$100/hour.

 Yes.
-Usually, house cleaners will charge a premium for bond cleans because they’ll need to spend more time and cover every detail.
-A proper bond clean is worth paying for, though, because it means you’ll be more likely to get most (or even all) of your bond back.
+Usually, house cleaners will charge more for a move-out cleaning because they’ll need to spend more time and cover every detail.
+A proper move-out cleaning is worth paying for, though, because it means you’ll be more likely to get most (or even all) of your rent deposit back!

 Yes.
-Usually your house cleaner will charge more for larger houses or houses on multiple storeys.
-And if your home is located in an inner-city area with limited access and parking, your cleaner will charge a premium.
+Usually, your house cleaner will charge more for larger houses or houses with multiple stories.
+And if your home is located in the city area with limited access and parking, your cleaner will charge a higher rate.

-The cost of house cleaning for a standard 3-bedroom home is usually between £150 to £200 for a basic 2-hour clean.
-This would usually include floors vacuumed/mopped, bathrooms cleaned, rubbish emptied, and kitchen/table surfaces wiped.
+The cost of house cleaning for a standard 3-bedroom home is usually between $130-$190 for a basic 2-hour clean.
+This would usually include floors vacuumed/mopped, bathrooms cleaned, trash emptied, and kitchen/table surfaces wiped.